Research Conflict of Interest

 The COI in Research, A-COM-0009

-(StaffNet access required) policy establishes the definition of COI involving research conducted at CHA or by CHA employees.
+(StaffNet access required) policy establishes the definition of COI involving research conducted at CHA or by CHA workforce.
 It is intended to serve as a guide for research staff in structuring their relationships with industry and other outside ventures in view of their responsibilities for research and patient care.
-The policy applies to any CHA employee who is responsible for the design, conduct, or reporting of research activities
+The policy applies to any CHA workforce who is responsible for the design, conduct, or reporting of research activities

 The Pharmaceutical/Medical Device Industry Relations, A-PHA-0001